Andy4495/ConnectedStatusMonitor/README.md

 Connected IoT Status Monitor
 ============================

-Energia (Arduino-derived IDE for TI microcontrollers) sketch for a status display of various sensor data readings that are queried from the ThingSpeak IoT Platform.
+Energia (Arduino-derived IDE for TI microcontrollers) sketch for a status display of various sensor data readings that are queried from the [ThingSpeak][6] IoT Platform.

 The sketch is specifically designed for use with the Texas Instruments TM4C1294 [Connected LaunchPad][1], [Kentec Touch Display BoosterPack][2] (SPI version), [Futaba 162SD03][9] Vacuum Fluorescent Display, and SparkFun [Micro OLED Breakout][12].